emptyfield-ds/teaching_warehouse/README.md

 offered by RStudio but generally focus more on the needs of health researchers.
 The Shiny materials here were heavily influenced by the [full day Shiny workshop](https://github.com/dtkaplan/shinymark) offered by RStudio.
-Additionally, the following collaborators have influenced or contributed to this work:
+Additionally, many of my amazing collaborators have influenced or contributed to this work:

   - [Corinne Riddell](https://corinne-riddell.github.io/)
   - [Martin Frigaard](https://www.martinfrigaard.io/)